larsreed/jsonschemadocs/README.md

-    sampleColumns=col1,... defines columns to use for sample output files=file1,... required with VALIDATE to name files to validate strict=true with VALIDATE to have strict validation Output is written to stdout and should be redirected.
+    sampleColumns=col1,... defines columns to use for sample output files=file1,... required with VALIDATE to name files to validate strict=true with VALIDATE to have strict validation lang=xx sets the HTML5 lang attribute (default en) code= Kotlin/Java/Typescript with GENERATE to set generated language (default Java) package=no.toll.sample to set base package for GENERATE markerInterface=no.toll.Marker to set data class marker interface for GENERATE generatorComment="Added comment" for GENERATE"

+Output is written to stdout and should be redirected.
 ```